 In the Crisis CrossoverElseworlds, the Monitor is responsible for giving John Deegan the Book of Destiny, which causes all the trouble during the crossover.
 However, he claims that he's actually testing the heroes in order to make sure that they'll be capable of resisting a coming crisis which threatens the whole multiverse, brought about by a being even more powerful than himself (implied to be the Anti-Monitor).

 Ash vs. Evil Dead: In the Season 1 finale, Ruby is revealed to be the writer of the Necronomicon, thus making her indirectly responsible for everything that's happened in the whole franchise.

-Breaking Bad: Don Eladio, the head of the Juárez Cartel.
+Don Eladio, the head of the Juárez Cartel.
 His actions drove Gus Fring to the be man he is in the show and his cartel causes problems for Walter and Jesse for three-and-a-half seasons, with his minions like Krazy-8, Tuco, the Cousins, Hector, and Juan Bolsa all being Arc Villain material in their own rights.
-Despite all this, he only appears twice in season 4 and is killed off in his second appearance.
+Despite all this, he only appears twice in Season 4 and is killed off in his second appearance.

 The True Demons were Eldritch Abominations that ruled the Earth before humans, and all the monsters and "demons" that the heroes fight are nothing but remnants of them that they left behind as one final "screw you" before leaving/being kicked out.

 The main anatgonist of the Buffy comics' Season 9, Whistler, is revealed to have been behind Twilight in Season 8 and seems to be the new Big Bad.